 - Doesn’t require much if any maintenance aside from washing

-What are the disadvantages of paint protection film?
+What are the disadvantages of automotive paint protection film?

 - Very Expensive to have installed, especially when doing an entire vehicle